gvSIGAssociation/gvnix/addon-service-layer/docs/td-contract-first-from-java.rst

 	* endpointInterface: Specifies the full name of the SEI that the implementation class implements.
 This property is only used when the attribute is used on a service implementation class.
 Note: Not allowed on the SEI
 	* portName: Specifies the name of the endpoint at which the service is published.
 This property is mapped to the name attribute of the wsdl:port element that specifies the endpoint details for a published service.
 The default is the append Port to the name of the service's implementation class.
 Note: Not allowed on the SEI

-* @WebParam ( name="name" ): Necesario para que Java no pierda el nombre de un parámetro web y así evitar que en el wsdl contenda arg0 en lugar del nombre deseado.
+* @WebParam ( name="name" ): Required for Java does not lose the name of a web parameter and thus prevent constains arg0 in wsdl instead of the desired name.

     * name: Specifies the name of the parameter as it appears in the WSDL.
 For RPC bindings, this is name of the wsdl:part representing the parameter.
 For document bindings, this is the local name of the XML element representing the parameter.
 Per the JAX-WS specification, the default is argN, where N is replaced with the zero-based argument index (i.e., arg0, arg1, etc.)
     * targetNamespace: Specifies the namespace for the parameter.
 It is only used with document bindings where the parameter maps to an XML element.
 The defaults is to use the service's namespace.